bamason2/ttc066-module/docs/notes/Section_4.md

 B_{s} / M
 \end{array}\right) \nonumber $$

-(You can see that the second row of [A : B] is simply placed in the third row of [C : D].)
+You can see that the second row of [A : B] is simply placed in the third row of [C : D].
 Note that the matrix sizes are such that you can always put A, B, C and D together, to build a rectangular matrix;

 <img src="figures/matrix_mult.png" width=200>

 and you can think of the inputs going in, outputs coming out, and states churning around as drawn above.
 This has no practical use, but helps you remember how big the $D$ matrix needs to be (this is often just full of zeros).

-Aside: You should be able to output anything you want from a properly defined state space model (as a linear combination of the states and inputs).
+It is possible to output anything you want from a properly defined state space model (as a linear combination of the states and inputs).
 But, try outputting $z_b$ from the two state version.
 You can’t, because $z_b$ alone does not have an independent influence on the system’s dynamic response, and the number of states has been minimised to take advantage of this fact (using the combination $z_b$ – $z_r$).
 This is not a problem, because you wouldn’t normally be interested in variables which have no direct dynamic influence and if you did, you could code extra states, like in the three state version.

-<p style="border:3px; border-style:solid; border-color:#FF0000; padding: 1em;"> <b>NOTE: </b> You should be able to output anything you want from a properly defined state space model (as a linear combination of the states and inputs).
-But, try outputting $z_b$ from the two state version.
-You can’t, because $z_b$ alone does not have an independent influence on the system’s dynamic response, and the number of states has been minimised to take advantage of this fact (using the combination $z_b – z_r$).
-This is not a problem, because you wouldn’t normally be interested in variables which have no direct dynamic influence – and if you did, you could code extra states, like in the three state version.</p>

 <p style="border:3px; border-style:solid; border-color:#A9A9A9; padding: 1em;"> <b>References</b><br> [1] Thomas D. Gillespie, ‘Fundamentals of Vehicle Dynamics’, SAE, 1992.<br> [2] W.H.Press, S.A.Teukolsky, W.T.
 Vetterling and B.P.
 Flannery, ‘Numerical Recipes, The Art of Scientific Computing’, Cambridge University Press, 1992.